wagtail/wagtail/docs/advanced_topics/performance.md

 >>> specific_deferred_page.body  # The query for `body` is done here
 ```

-Because no additional queries are performed, and less data is operated on, "deferred" models are significantly faster than specific versions.
+Because no additional queries are performed, and less data is operated on, "deferred" models can be significantly faster than specific versions, especially when working with a large number of pages.

-The `.specific(defer=True)` method on the queryset does the same, however operates in bulk so is faster-still.
+Using the `.specific` QuerySet method is faster than calling `.specific` or `.specific_deferred` on each instance, since internal operations can be done in bulk.

 ## Search